 In third and fourth grades, students begin to focus on group games.
 Each class period typically starts with an appropriate warm up and skill instruction.
 The class then proceeds to learn and practice an organized activity.
 Intramural sports are offered within each grade and focus on a given sport for a period of time.
 The groups rotate through two sports and a traditional MCDS "Blue-Green" contest is scheduled in one of the sports studied.

 Students attend Physical Education classes in the gym and on the playing fields.
-Kindergarten has three classes per week, while first through fourth grades have four classes per week.
+All Lower School students have four classes per week.

 LIBRARY